 4. Infrastructure knowledge

-This would include knowledge about hardware, networks, telecommunication, data centre operations, network applications, support desk, systems security as well as disaster and systems recovery.
+This would include knowledge about hardware, networks, telecommunication, data center operations, network applications, support desk, systems security as well as disaster and systems recovery.

 5. Knowledge about business applications